jina-ai/jina/README.md

 At the last line we see its output `['hello, world!hello, world!', 'hello, world!hello, world!']`.

-While one could use standard Python with the same number of lines and get the same output, Jina accelerate time to market of your application by making it more scalable and cloud-native.
-Jina handles the infrastructure complexity in production and other Day-2 operations so that you can focus on the data application itself.
+While one could use standard Python with the same number of lines and get the same output, Jina accelerates time to market of your application by making it more scalable and cloud-native.
+Jina also handles the infrastructure complexity in production and other Day-2 operations so that you can focus on the data application itself.

 <p align="center">
 <a href="https://docs.jina.ai"><img src="https://github.com/jina-ai/jina/blob/master/.github/readme/no-complexity-banner.png?raw=true" alt="Jina: No Infrastructure Complexity, High Engineering Efficiency" width="100%"></a>